andrewchambers/encr/readme.txt

      encr encrypts or authenticates and decrypts (with -d) using a shared 96-bit key keyfile (provided via -k, or generated with -g and -k).
-Input is passed via stdin, and output is printed to stdout.  encr buffers data into segments for processing and will block if not enough data is pro‐ vided, making it unsuitable for interactive encryption/decryption.
+Input is passed via stdin, and output is printed to stdout.  encr buffers data into segments for processing and blocks if not enough data is provided, it is unsuitable for interactive encryption/decryption.

      encr protects confidentiality with AES-256 CTR encryption and checks integrity/authenticity using HMAC with the SHA256 hash function.  encr